groue/GRMustache/README.md

 	}
 	@end

-Here we have written class methods because our helpers don't carry any state.
-You are free to define helper instances also.
+Here we have written class methods because our helper doesn't carry any state.
+You are free to define helpers as instance methods, too.

 Now let's introduce the GRMustacheContext class.
 Its role is to help you provide to the template a context which contains both data, and helper methods: